hotwired/stimulus/docs/reference/controllers.md

       })
     }

-    // called as soon as registered so DOM many not have loaded yet if (document.readyState == "loading") {
+    // called as soon as registered so DOM may not have loaded yet if (document.readyState == "loading") {
       document.addEventListener("DOMContentLoaded", updateLegacySpinners)
     } else {